Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 You will now have access to the dashboard.
 Everything should be pretty straightforward.

-- **"Admin Message"** is going to be sending an "adminsay" command, along with the text you provided.

-- **"Server Message"** is basically the same as the admin one, but using the "serversay" command instead.

-- **"Connected Players"** is going to open up a new window, in which you are gonna have an empty board and a button to refresh the list of all the players connected to the server you are currently playing on.
+- **"Players List"** is going to open up a new window, in which you are gonna have an empty board and a button to refresh the list of all the players connected to the server you are currently playing on.

-     The board is gonna be populated after the first list refresh attempt.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------